Sustainability Stars SciTech Challenge

 Task Percentage Criteria

-Discovery Health Science Workshops 30% Upon completion of three selected workshops
+Sustainable SciTech Workshops 10% Upon completion of three selected workshops

-The three teams achieving the highest scores will win first, second, and third place in the Science Stars Health Challenge.
+The three teams achieving the highest scores will win the first, second, and third place in the Sustainability Stars SciTech Challenge.

 The winning teams will be awarded cash rewards, trophies and certificates.
-Every participant will receive a Certificate of Participation to recognise their active involvement in the Science Stars Health Challenge.
+Every participant will receive a Certificate of Participation to recognise their active involvement in the Sustainability Stars SciTech Challenge.

 Organised by